 Starting with Automake 1.8, aclocal will warn about all underquoted calls to AC_DEFUN.
 We realize this will annoy a lot of people, because aclocal was not so strict in the past and many third party macros are underquoted; and we have to apologize for this temporary inconvenience.
-The reason we have to be stricter is that a future implementation of aclocal (see Section 5.9 [Future of aclocal], page 23) will have to temporary include all these third party .m4 files, maybe several times, even those which are not actually needed.
-Doing so should alleviate many problem of the current implementation, however it requires a stricter style from the macro authors.
+The reason we have to be stricter is that a future implementation of aclocal (see Section 5.9 [Future of aclocal], page 23) will have to temporarily include all these third party .m4 files, maybe several times, including even files that are not actually needed.
+Doing so should alleviate many problems of the current implementation, however it requires a stricter style from the macro authors.
 Hopefully it is easy to revise the existing macros.
-For instance should be rewritten as
+For instance, should be rewritten as

-'''

 bad style

 AC_PREREQ(2.57)

 AC_DEFUN(AX_FOOBAR,

 [AC_REQUIRE([AX_SOMETHING])dnl

-AX_FOO
+AX_FO0

 AX_BAR

 ])

-'''